Victim of Michigan airport attack: ‘You never forget’

 FLINT, Mich.
-(AP) — A police officer who was stabbed at a Michigan airport in an alleged act of terrorism says he fought the urge to lie down as he bled from the neck because he feared he might not get up.
+(AP) — A police officer who was stabbed at a Michigan airport in an alleged act of terrorism told jurors Friday that he fought the urge to lie down as he bled from the neck.

 Lt.
-Jeff Neville recalled the attack during testimony Friday in the trial of Amor Ftouhi (ah-MOOR’ fuh-TOO’-ee), who is charged with terrorism and other crimes at the Flint airport.
+Jeff Neville said that he was attacked in June 2017 with a “Rambo knife,” comparing its large size to the knife used by Sylvester Stallone’s John Rambo character in the 1982 movie “First Blood.”
+He said he fell to his hands and knees at Flint’s Bishop Airport.

-Ftouhi is a Tunisian who was living in Montreal.
-He drove into the U.S. at Champlain, New York, and traveled to Flint in June 2017.
-The government says his plan was to stab Neville, get the cop’s gun and shoot others.
+“I was watching this puddle of blood underneath me that was spreading and I just remember how weird that was. … I felt like if I laid down on my back, I might not get back up,” Neville testified on the third day of trial.

-Neville says he lost feeling in his face because of the stabbing.
-He says the attack is “something … you never forget.”
+Amor Ftouhi, a Tunisian who was living in Montreal, is charged with terrorism and other crimes.
+He legally drove into the U.S. at Champlain, New York, and arrived in Flint five days later.
+The government said his plan was to stab Neville, get the cop’s gun and shoot others .

 Most Read Nation & World Stories